JMet18/JMet18/README.md

 # About Me:
 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
-I am passionate about tech and IT.
-I love learning and pushing myself.
+I am a IT and DevOPS nerd!
+I enjoy tinkering and fixing things, as well as programming!
+I mainly code in JavaScript and Python.

-🌱 Currently I am working on learning React JS and studying for the CompTIA A+.
+🌱 Currently I am working on my portfolio and studying for the CompTIA A+.

-💞️ I am looking to collaborate on open source, web development projects, and seeking internship and entry level oppertunities.

 📋 My Certs: CompTIA Cloud Essentials +,CompTIA ITF+, Adobe Certified Associate: Web Design, Adobe Certified Associate: Dreamweaver, Testout IT Fundementals Pro, and Adobe Certified Associate: Photoshop.